isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-Why not just require all owning references to be replaced by "smart pointers"?
+Why not just require all owning references to be replaced by “smart pointers”?
 Changing from references to smart pointers implies code changes.
-We don't (yet) have smart references.
+We don’t (yet) have smart references.
 Also, that may affect ABIs.

 ##### Enforcement